Killing Reagan

 Killing Reagan: The Violent Assault That Changed a Presidency is a book written by Bill O'Reilly and Martin Dugard about the attempted assassination of U.S. President Ronald Reagan in 1981.
 It is the fifth in the Killing series, following Killing Lincoln, Killing Kennedy, Killing Jesus, and Killing Patton.
 The book was released on September 22, 2015, and topped The New York Times Best Sellers List.

 Plot

-In 1981, after delivering a speech at the Washington Hilton Hotel on March 30, President Reagan is shot by John Hinckley, Jr. Near death, Reagan's life is in the balance in the hands of doctors at George Washington University Hospital.
-At the White House however, there is chaos as Reagan's cabinet is led by Secretary of State Alexander Haig.
+In 1981, after delivering a speech at the Washington Hilton Hotel on March 30, President Reagan is shot by John Hinckley Jr. Near death, Reagan's life is in the balance in the hands of doctors at George Washington University Hospital.
+At the White House, however, there is chaos as Reagan's cabinet is led by Secretary of State Alexander Haig.

 Adaptation

-On September 26, 2015, about a week after the book's release, National Geographic announced that a television film adaptation is in the works.
-In May 2016, it was announced that Tim Matheson and Cynthia Nixon would play Ronald and Nancy Reagan respectively in the upcoming television film.
+On September 26, 2015, about a week after the book's release, National Geographic announced that a television film adaptation was in development.
+In May 2016, it was announced that Tim Matheson and Cynthia Nixon had been cast as Ronald and Nancy Reagan respectively.
 Filming began in late May.
-It premiered Sunday, October 16 at 8 PM.
+It premiered October 16, 2016.